gogs/gogs/docs/dev/release/issue_template_patch_release.md

 On release branch:

 - [ ] Make sure all commits are cherry-picked from the develop branch by checking the patch milestone.
-- [ ] Update [CHANGELOG](https://github.com/gogs/gogs/blob/main/CHANGELOG.md) to include entries for the current patch release, `git log v0.12.1...HEAD --pretty=format:'- [ ] %H %s' --reverse`:
+- [ ] Update [CHANGELOG](https://github.com/gogs/gogs/blob/main/CHANGELOG.md) to include entries for the current patch release, e.g. `git log v0.12.1...HEAD --pretty=format:'- [ ] %H %s' --reverse`:
 	- [ ] _link to the commit_

 ## During release